hannanrazalli/Welding-Symbol-JS-/README.md

         const validClasses = Object.keys(CLASS_DETAILS).filter(cls => {
             const details = CLASS_DETAILS[cls];
             const stressMatch = stressCat === 'All' || details.stress.includes(stressCat);
-            // Safety logic: if Main Assembly is set, Safety must be High or Medium (Low excluded)
-            // But this is handled in visibleClasses logic for buttons.
-            // Here we just filter WELD TYPES that HAVE at least one valid class.
-            // Let's refine validClasses logic based on Main Assembly constraint too. let safetyMatch = safetyCat === 'All' || details.safety.includes(safetyCat);
+            let safetyMatch = safetyCat === 'All' || details.safety.includes(safetyCat);

             if (['Bogie', 'Underframe', 'Superstructure'].includes(mainAssembly)) {
-                // If main assembly is set, safety cannot be "Low" (unless user explicitly selected Low which shouldn't happen as we hide it)
-                // But CP C2 has "Low / Medium".
-So it is allowed as it has Medium.
-                // CP C1 is High.
-                // We should ensure the class has High or Medium safety capability. if (!details.safety.includes("High") && !details.safety.includes("Medium")) {
+                if (!details.safety.includes("High") && !details.safety.includes("Medium")) {
                     safetyMatch = false;
                 }